pdhoward/sessionio/README.md

 ### Logger<a name="logger"></a>
 And It doesn't go without saying, you need to monitor your application.
 [Winston](https://github.com/winstonjs/winston) can log and catch Uncaught Exceptions.
 All logs are displayed in the console, and saved in _debug.log_ file.

-## Support <a name="support"></a>
-I've written this script in my free time during my studies.
-If you find it useful, please support the project by spreading the word.

 ## Contribute <a name="contribute"></a>